alttpo/rex/rexlang.md

 Comments are discarded during translation into the binary representation.

-The suffixes denote which type the value is.
-A missing suffix and a `u` suffix defaults to a `u8`, a `U` suffix is a `u16`.
+The `[uU]` suffix denotes which type the value is.
+The `u` suffix and an absent suffix denote `u8`, and a `U` suffix denotes `u16`.

 Named constants are an ASCII-only feature intended to make programs more readable by giving names to common values.
 When a named-constant is encountered in rexlang ASCII representation, the compiler looks it up by its name in a table of known constants and replaces it with its equivalent typed value.

 ## Example program
 ```
 ; declare context 0 with program=$40 bytes, stack=$20 bytes, data=$15 bytes
-(ctx-new 0u 40U 20U 15U)
+(ctx-new 0 40U 20U 15U)
 ; begin entering instructions into program memory of context 0
 (begin)
-    ; read the first byte from "nmi-exe" chip memory and if it's not zero then return
+    ; read the first byte from "NMI-EXE" chip memory and if it's not zero then return
-    (jmp-if 0*u (ne 0u (chip-read-u8 {nmi-exe}u 0U)))
+    (jmp-if 0U (ne 0 (chip-read-u8 {NMI-EXE} 0U)))
+    (chip-write {NMI-EXE} 0U $9C002C_6CEAFF)
     ; read $10 bytes from "WRAM" chip memory into data memory at 0
-    (chip-read {WRAM}u 10U 0*u)
+    (chip-read {WRAM} 10U 0*)
     ; write the $10 bytes from data memory to the response
-    (rsp-write 10U 0*u)
+    (rsp-write 10U 0*)
-    ; implied (return) to restart task
+    (jmp 0U)
 ; end entering instructions and begin execution
 (end)
 ```

 ## Statements
-Statements are the building blocks of rexlang programs and may also be used in immediate mode.
+Let's define a statement as follows:

+    '(' statement-name
+        ( param-name ':' type )*
+        ( param-name ':' type '...' )?
+    ')'

+Each parameter has a name and a type.

+A variadic parameter is allowed only as the final parameter and it is denoted with a `...` suffix after the type to indicate it accepts zero or more arguments.

 Statements return no values and are primarily intended to produce side effects, trigger external behavior, or to affect control flow of the rexlang program.

 Since statements do not return values, they cannot be used as arguments to other statements or function calls.

+## Functions
+Let's define a function as follows:

-    '(' statement-name
+    '(' function-name
         ( param-name ':' type )*
         ( param-name ':' type '...' )?
+    ')' ':' '('
+        ( ret-name ':' type )+
     ')'

+Each parameter has a name and a type.

+Each return value has a name and type.
+There may be multiple return values.

+A variadic parameter is allowed only as the final parameter and it is denoted with a `...` suffix after the type to indicate it accepts zero or more arguments.

+The `':'` separator after the initial closing `)` denotes the function's return values of which there may be more than one.

+## Static Type Safety
+Every statement/function has a well-defined set of typed parameters that it accepts as arguments.

+Arguments are passed to parameters by position in the order that parameters are defined.
+It is not possible to bypass passing a particular parameter.
+All parameters must be passed an argument of the same type.

+The binary program format ensures that every literal value passed to a statement/function as an argument is of a specific type.
+These argument types must exactly match the statement/function's defined parameter types or else a type mismatch error is raised.

+One or more statement/function's arguments may be bound to the return values of a function call.
+The return value types of the function call must exactly match the parameter types at the positions where the function call is made or else a type mismatch error is raised.
+The return values are passed as arguments to the parameters in the order the return values are defined in.

+## Standard Library

 ```
 ; jump to offset `n` in program memory (must be a statement)